okfn-brasil/ISSN-L-Resolver/README.md

    CREATE TABLE lib.issn_l (
       issn integer not null primary key, issn_l integer not null );
-    -- see "N2Ns" service, about need for indexes.
+    -- about need for indexes, see comments at lib.issn_N2Ns() function.
   ````

 The core of the *ISSN-L resolver* solution is a SQL script writed for PostgreSQL, in PL/pgSQL language.
 It  offer also funcions to format and to validate string-ISSNs of the front-end, webservices or back-services.